inspec/inspec/docs-chef-io/content/inspec/cli.md

     Read configuration from JSON file (`-` reads from stdin).
 * ``--controls=one two three``
     A list of control names to run, or a list of /regexes/ to match against control names.
 Ignore all other tests.
-* ``--tags=one two three``
-    A list of tags names that are part of controls to filter and run controls, or a list of /regexes/ to match against tags names of controls.
-Ignore all other tests.
-And when tag on the control is a hashmap, it only uses values of hashmap for filtering controls.
 * ``--create-lockfile``, ``--no-create-lockfile``
     Write out a lockfile based on this execution (unless one already exists)
 * ``--distinct-exit``, ``--no-distinct-exit``